Wellington Caves: Natural Reserve

 The caves were frequently vandalised during the nineteenth century until 1884, when they were declared a natural reserve.
 Organised tours of Cathedral Cave began about 1885 with the appointment of the first caretaker, James Sibbald.
 Gaden Cave was discovered in 1902 and developed in 1909.
 The Phosphate Mine was in production from 1914 to 1918 however only 6000 tons of rock with limited amounts of phosphate were removed.
 The mine passages, mostly backfilled and collapsed, lay dormant for almost 80 years until they were reconstructed and reopened for tours in 1996.
 Cathedral Cave, Gaden Cave and the Phosphate Mine are shown as guided tours.

 Over many years, members of the Sydney University Speleological Society (SUSS) have mapped extended and discovered new sections of caverns in the area.
 There has been particular emphasis by SUSS cave diving.
 There are now 26 in the reserve.
 The most important discoveries have been McCavity Cave, a subterranean lake under Limekiln Cave and the rediscovery of Anticline Cave that had in the past been buried in the Wellington Caves Caravan Park.

 Geology

 The caves at Wellington are located in an outcrop of Early Devonian limestone, which is about 400 million years old.
 That limestone is part of the Garra Formation.

 Tourism

 By 1888 over 1,500 people a year were visiting them.
-As of 2005, over 50,000 people visit the caves annually.
+Currently approximately 35,000 people visit the caves annually.

+in 2019 a new Visitor Experience Centre was constructed to include a Cafe, award winning museum exhibition and discovery classroom running lab sessions for families and children.

+There is also an onsite motel and caravan park offering motel rooms, powered sites and camping with amenities, swimming pool, kitchen and recreation room.